picotech/picosdk-ps5000-matlab-examples/README.md

 - Rapid Block
 - Streaming

-Please note that these examples are not compatible with the PicoScope 5000A/B Series models - these are supported by the [PicoScope 5000 Series - MATLAB Generic Instrument Driver](http://uk.mathworks.com/matlabcentral/fileexchange/42820-picoscope-5000-series-matlab-generic-instrument-driver).
+Please note that these examples are not compatible with the PicoScope 5000 Series Flexible Resolution Oscilloscopes - these are supported by the
+[PicoScope 5000 Series - MATLAB Generic Instrument Driver](http://uk.mathworks.com/matlabcentral/fileexchange/42820-picoscope-5000-series-matlab-generic-instrument-driver).

 ## Getting started